aumouvantsillage/guillaume.baierouge.fr/src/2020-11-08-my-first-dsl-with-racket.md

 As a consequence, if you are looking for a definitive guide on language programming with Racket, you will probably not find it here.
-The goal of this article is to share the issues and the solutions that I have found, and hopefully gather feedback from more experienced Racket users.
+The goal of this series is to share the issues and the solutions that I have found, and hopefully gather feedback from more experienced Racket users.

 Tiny-HDL, a not-so-simple hardware description language